 Photonics sensors are spurring the development of new, powerful sensing instruments for a wide range of applications.

-Main applications are:
+Main sensor types are: